 Partnership, Sponsorship and programming

 BiTHouse partnership leverages the the pr and marketing platform of technology conferences and corporations to deliver a value-driven marketing impact for brands and organizations looking for a direct connection with women and minority innovators who are collaborating and creating platforms and businesses that are impactful, scalable and in attendance.
-We will assist you with engaging women and minority technologists and entreprenuers leading up to, during and after your events.
+We assist with engaging women, minority and European technologists / entreprenuers leading up to, during and after your events.
 We work closely with partners and sponsors to:

 • Promote brand identity

 • Integrate partner and sponsor products and services

 • Draw the attention of community influencers, industry and media professionals